EmpiricalAnalysis/Robots-simulation/README.md

 - Telling the difference between a class and an instance of that class.
 - Utilizing libraries as black boxes.

-The python codes I wrote are in ps2.py, and an overview of this simulation is provided in the file "1 - Simulation Overview.pdf".
+The python codes I wrote are in ps2.py, and an overview of this simulation is provided in the file "Simulation Overview.pdf".